On uniform flag bundles on Fano manifolds: Diagonalizability criteria for uniform flag bundles

 Let us then consider the family of minimal sections of $Y$ over curves of the family $\cM$, denoted by $\ol{p}:\ol{\cU}\to\ol{\cM}$.
 There is a commutative diagram:

-whose vertical arrows are smooth morphisms with fibers isomorphic to $F_{I_0}$.
-We may consider the composition of the evaluation $\ol{q}:\cU\to Y$ with $\rho_{I_0}$, that is constant on the fibers of $\ol{\cU}\to\cU$, and so we obtain a map $s_0:\cU\to Y_{I_0}$, fitting in the following commutative diagram:
+whose vertical arrows are smooth morphisms whose fibers, by Proposition \ref{prop:trivialsub}, are isomorphic to the subflag $F_{I_0}$.
+We may consider the composition of the evaluation $\ol{q}:\ol{\cU}\to Y$ with $\rho_{I_0}$, that is constant on the fibers of $\ol{\cU}\to\cU$, and so we obtain a map $s_0:\cU\to Y_{I_0}$, fitting in the following commutative diagram:

 \begin{definition} With the same notation as above, given any set $I\subsetneq D $ of nodes of $\cD$ containing $I_0$, we denote by $\rho_{I_0,I}:Y_{I_0}\to Y_I$ the natural projection.
 We say that $\pi:Y\to X$ is {\it uniformly reducible with respect to $\cM$ and $I$}, or simply {\it $(\cM,I)$-reducible} if and only if the composition $\rho_{I_0,I}\circ s_{0}$ factors via $q:\cU\to X$, that is, if there exists a morphism $\sigma_{I}:X\to Y_I$ such that the following diagram is commutative: